-SMG consists of our senior leadership group, which includes the Auditor-General, Deputy Auditor-General and Assistant Auditor-Generals of our financial audit and performance audit business units.
+SMG consists of the Auditor-General, Deputy Auditor-General and the Assistant Auditor-Generals of our financial audit (FA) and performance audit (PA) business units.

-SMG is responsible for designing our organisational structures, which includes assigning and delegating authority.
+SMG is responsible for designing our organisational model and structures, which includes assigning and delegating authority.
 SMG also drives innovation and develops our auditors' capabilities.